-Since this peanut butter chocolate bars recipe is no-bake and only requires 5 ingredients, it is fairly simple to make them.
+Since this peanut butter chocolate bars recipe is no-bake and only requires 5 ingredients, it is really simple to make them.

 1. Soak raw cashews overnight

 My favorites nuts to use when making vegan desserts and snacks are Cashews.
 Because they are more oily which will make these peanut butter bars more fudgy and chewy.